-Alan Heikkila is OpenMedia's Drupal Developer, with over 10 years of experience from front end to the back.
+Alan Heikkila is OpenMedia's Drupal Developer, with over 10 years of end to end coding and design experience.
 He is passionate about Drupal and the open source community, having attended various training sessions and conferences including DrupalCon Austin in 2014 and New Orleans 2016.
-BC born and raised, Alan attended Okanagan University College for Computer Information Systems although his interests also include study of sociology, communications, and philosophy.
+BC born and raised, Alan majored in Communications at Simon Fraser University before moving to Okanagan University College to pursue Computer Information Systems.
 He resides in the Fraser Valley with his wife and 3 children.

 Victoria is a campaigner working on surveillance and free expression issues.
 Based in London UK, she has worked and lived in Vancouver, Montreal and Beijing.
 She comes to OpenMedia via Amnesty International and Greenpeace.
 She's passionate about using the open Internet to fight for her favourite causes: social justice, environment and animal rights.
 In her free time she loves climbing, learning languages (poorly) and reading the entirety of the Internet.